Latest Surgery News

 But it is crucial that for anything else that you do not risk life or wellbeing – contact NHS 111 online or by phone, get in touch with your GP, visit an Urgent Treatment Centre, or for emergencies go to A&E or call 999

-Due to increased uncertainty about staffing, we are currently operating an "on the day" booking system.
+Due to ongoing uncertainty about staffing, we are currently operating an "on the day" booking system.

 All appointments will be by telephone.
 A GP/Nurse will call you back to assess you on the same day.
 If you need to be seen face to face, we will make sure that this is done safely.